An Uncertain Time for Georgians

 What Should You Do if You Need Housing Assistance?

 - Apply for mortgage payment assistance if necessary.
-As of March 18, the HUD implemented an immediate foreclosure and eviction moratorium for single family homeowners with FHA-insured mortgages for 60 days.
+On March 18, the HUD implemented an immediate foreclosure and eviction moratorium for single family homeowners with FHA-insured mortgages for 60 days.
+As of August 26, HUD extended the moratorium through December 31, 2020.
 If your mortgage is not FHA-insured, however, you may have other options.
 Mortgage Payment Assistance, a program offered by the state, offers up to 24 months of assistance for eligible applicants experiencing an unemployment or underemployment hardship in the last 36 months and need help paying mortgage monthly.
 Visit the Mortgage Payment Assistance website here to find out if you’re eligible and how to apply.
 Other helpful resources include:

 - Guide to coronavirus mortgage relief options (CFPB)